 Or Email: firstname.lastname@example.org

-The Céide Fields are the oldest known field systems in the world, over five and a half millennia old.
+The Céide Fields are the oldest known field systems in the world, almost millennia old.
 It is a unique Neolithic landscape of world importance, which has changed our perception of our Stone Age ancestors.

-Visitors to the Centre can enjoy an audio-visual show as well as the exhibitions inside, including a magnificent 4,300 year old Scots Pine tree which dominates the centre of the building.
+Visitors to the Centre can enjoy a brand new upgraded digital-led visitor experience, and marvel at the magnificent 4,300 year old Scots Pine tree which dominates the centre of the building.
 A panoramic viewing platform both inside and outside on the roof of the glass topped pyramid shaped building affords dramatic views of sea and land.

 The Michael Davitt Museum is located in the picturesque and historic village of Straide in Co.
 Mayo on the N58 route between Ballyvary and Foxford beside the cosy Copper Beech pub.

 The museum, which tells the story of the prominent Irish social justice activist and agrarian campaigner who founded the Irish National Land League, is housed in the magnificently restored pre-Penal Church that was used prior to the enactment of the 1690’s Penal Laws in Ireland.
 The building is a beautiful setting for the fascinating story of this huge character in Irish history, a close ally of Charles Stuart Parnell, the leader of the Irish Parliamentary Party and campaigner for Home Rule.

 The Michael Davitt Visitor Centre includes the beautiful surrounding grounds of Straide Abbey, which together with parking and picnic area provides an ideal destination for a great family day out in Mayo.